SporosDAO/sweat-token/e2e-tests/README.md

 Install all third party dependencies.

-### `yarn synpress`

-Run Synpress in interactive browser mode.

-__Note__ : In Gitpod, a web server will be available on port 6080.
-Go to the Gitpod/VSCode Remote Explorer menu and open a new browser tab.

 ### `yarn test`

 Before running tests, the full app stack needs to be running on localhost via `compose-docker up` from the main directory.

 Then run e2e tests via `yarn test`.

+__NOTE__: In Gitpod environment, the Synpress/Cypress interactive browser window is available via web service on port `6080`.
+You can watch the simulated user actions in the browser as tests are running.

 ### `yarn coverage`